rccyx/asryx/README.md

 ## Recording and transcription

-The first invocation cleans any abandoned payload from an older dead session, reads the configuration, checks that the selected Whisper model and VAD model are installed, and starts a native recorder.
+The first invocation cleans any abandoned payload from an older dead session, reads the configuration, checks that the selected models are installed, and starts a native recorder.

 PipeWire is preferred.
 ALSA is the fallback.